rmerkel/P/README.md

  0.23   | Call and jump indirection; target address is on the stack 0.24	| Added -l[listing], fixed fahr*.p tests, added call and jump immediate instructions.
  0.25	| Table of pointers to instructions
+ 0.26   | 'var' parameters; pass by reference

 ## Design and implementation notes

-* write[ln] string, or more generally, array parameters aren't currently supported.
-At issue is that arrays don't start with a descriptor, just their initial value, as in C. Thus, writeln can't tell if it's been passed a single T object, or a T[].
-One possible solution is to push the element count after each paramter, so that writeln can tell if it's been passed a scalar value, or an array.
+* To support passing strings, or more generally, arrays to write[ln], a count is passed with each parameters, 1 for scalers, N for the string or array length.
 * Need to make "()" manditory for subroutine declaractions and calls.
 * Need to add "var" subroutine parameter types.
+This requires the ability to create var types so that expresson results can be passed by reference, and so subroutines know to deference these references.

 ## Author
     Randy Merkel, Slowly but Surly Software.